dji-sdk/Onboard-SDK/README.md

 DJI Onboard API
 ========================

-Official UART interface examples for communicating between a DJI autopilot and an offboard computer.
+Official UART interface examples for communicating between a DJI autopilot and an onboard computer.

 Usage
 =========